aabduul/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Prints all the groups the current user is part of hanges the owner of the file hello to better
 Creates an empty file called hello
+Adds executive permission to the owner of hello